Chart Data

 You will find the Chart Data table listing MRR movements under some charts in ChartMogul.
 If you don’t see MRR movements, refer to the notes section of the chart’s article for details about chart data.

-For each of the five MRR movement types (New Business, Expansion, Contraction, Churn, and Reactivation), ChartMogul lists the total MRR amount and the number of activities associated with each movement type for the selected period and segment you've chosen.
+For each of the five MRR movement types (New Business, Expansion, Contraction, Churn and Reactivation), ChartMogul lists the total MRR amount and the number of customers associated with each movement type for the selected period and segment.

 Screenshot of a Chart Data table showing new business, expansion, contraction, churn and reactivation MRR over three months.